Services

 Lead Based Paint Removal

-EACI is a licensed lead based paint removal contractor with trained and licensed lead workers and Supervisors.
-In addition, EACI has licensed lead inspectors on its staff to offer their clients a true turnkey operation for their needs.
-EACI also has its staff trained and accredited to maintain compliance with the Lead Renovator Rule.
+EACI is a licensed lead-based paint removal contractor with trained and licensed lead workers and Supervisors.
+In addition, EACI has licensed Indiana Building and lead inspectors on its staff to offer their clients a true turnkey operation for their needs.
+EACI also has its staff trained and accredited to maintain compliance with the Lead Renovator Painting Certification (RRP).

 EACI conducts lead remediation projects where their applications meet or exceed the requirements of OSHA, EPA, and the Housing and Urban development (HUD) Agencies.